A Note about Isotopy and Concordance of Positive Scalar Curvature Metrics on Compact Manifolds with Boundary: Spaces of metrics defined by a spectral stability condition

-At this stage, the first conclusion is straightforward (note that $\text{tr}_g\II_g=H_g)$, while the second (corresponding to $n=2$) follows from taking $u=1$ and appealing to the Gauss-Bonnet theorem since the corresponding stability inequality forces the Euler characteristic of $X$ to be strictly positive. \end{proof}
+At this stage, the assumption \eqref{eq:StrictIneq} (noting that $\operatorname{tr}_g\II_g=H_g$) together with the very definitions~\eqref{eq:MetSpace} and \eqref{eq:VarChar} implies the first conclusion.
+Instead, the second claim (corresponding to~$n=2$) follows from taking $u=1$ in the previous inequality and appealing to the Gauss--Bonnet theorem since the Euler characteristic of $X$ is forced to be strictly positive. \end{proof}

 We note that the previous statement can actually by upgraded to a characterization: